Traveling to the Maldives during Covid-19: What you need to know before you go - KION546

 Since the discovery of the new UK variant in late December, all travelers arriving from the UK, including transiting passengers, must undergo a 10-day quarantine.

-The country began its rollout of the India-made AstraZeneca Covishield vaccine on February 1.
+The country began its roll-out of the India-made AstraZeneca Covishield vaccine on February 1.
 Hospitality workers were included in the first round of citizens to get vaccinated.
-Nearly 350,000 people in the Maldives had received their first dose of the vaccine as of April 22.
+Over 380,000 people in the Maldives had received their first dose of the vaccine as of April 28.

 Dr. Abdulla Mausoom, the Maldivian Minister of Tourism, has confirmed that the Maldives is developing a “Visit, Vaccinate and Vacation” scheme named “3V” that would allow visitors to receive a Covid-19 vaccine on arrival.